How to improve Comprehension Skills for your Children

 - If he stumbles upon a word or two, reaffirm him and correct the sentence.

-- Books are your best friend.
-Three-year-olds hear three times the number of rare words in books compared to what he hears in conversations.4
+- Books are their best friends.
+Three-year-olds hear three times the number of rare words in books compared to what they hear in conversations.4

-When we speak of language comprehension in four-year-olds, we are talking about understanding spoken words and sentences on a greater scale.
+When we consider language comprehension in four-year-olds, we are referring to a more comprehensive knowledge of spoken words and sentences.
 This is when preschoolers develop their vocabulary and learn about language structure.

 How can I help my four-year-old comprehend better?

-- Read out loud with your finger or a ruler skimming through the words.
+- Read out loud as your finger or a ruler skims through the words.

 - Take turns reading out loud.
 This will help him slow down and focus on the words.
-That way, he’s not only reading the words but listening to them too.5
+This way, he’s not only reading the words but listening to them too.5

 Ready for the Future

 By the age of five, 90% of your child’s brain growth is already complete.6 Most children this age have greater self-control and display creativity.
-They are also more independent and are content with playing with their toys alone, without adult supervision.
-They are also able to express their emotions and frustrations more articulately.
+They are increasingly self-reliant and content to play with their toys by themselves, unattended..
+Additionally, they have a better ability to verbalise their emotions and frustrations.
 7

-How can I help my five-year-old comprehend better?
+How can I help improve the comprehension skills of my five-year-old?

-- Ask him to repeat stories you read to him on his own words.
+- Ask him to repeat stories you read to him in his own words.
 This is a great way to make sure he understood the story.

 6 Lenroot RK and Giedd JN.Neuroscienceand Biobehavioral Reviews 2006;30:718-729